Jai Akash: Career

 Jai Akash again returned to the Telugu film industry as a second hero and acted in three films produced by Super Good Films, namely Andala Ramudu (2006), Nava Vasantham (2007) and Gorintaku (2008).
 All of these three films became super hit and again Akash received many offers to star as a hero in Telugu.
 In 2009, he acted and directed a Telugu film named, Sweet Heart, and also acted in the Tamil romantic movie, Adada Enna Azhagu.
 In 2010, he starred in a bilingual movie, Vandae Maatharam, where he played alongside Mammootty and Arjun.

 After a break in directing, Jai Akash returned as a director and acted in the film Ayudha Porattam (2011), which dealt with the issue of arms supply to the island nation of Sri Lanka during the civil war.
 Following which, he also worked as a director and acted as a hero in the films Yuganiki Okka Premikudu (2012), Mr. Rajesh (2013) and Aa Iddaru (2013).
 A notable mention to his self-directed Telugu film, Mr. Rajesh, where he acted in seven roles.

 Jai Akash entered the television field in 2020 with the Tamil soap opera Neethane Enthan Ponvasantham which premiered on 24 February 2020.
 In 2023, he entered the Telugu television field with the series Anu Ane Nenu.
 In 2024, he returned to the Tamil television industry with the series, Nenjathai Killadhe.
+He won Best Hero award from Tamil Nadu Government for his excellent acting in Neethanae Enthan Ponvasantham.